 That’s why it’s so important to have a planned, budgeted healthcare marketing plan to reach new and returning consumers in your area at the right moment.

 Doctors tell patients that an ounce of prevention beats a pound of cure.
 The same holds true for marketing.
-It's better to have a marketing strategy in place now than wait until your consumer marketing CRM database is nearly empty.
+It's better to have a healthcare marketing strategy in place now than wait until your consumer marketing CRM database is nearly empty.

 Healthcare marketing is a process of strategic outreach and communications built to bring in new healthcare consumers, shepherd them through their healthcare journey, and keep them engaged with the healthcare system, service, or product.